 changes in values of its trading portfolio, due to change in market

-Variables, such as exchange rates, interest rates and equity price,
+variables, such as exchange rates, interest rates and equity price,

 - The Bank''s market risk management consists of identification and

 measurement of risks, control measures, monitoring and reporting

-Foreign Exchange, Derivatives, Interest Rate Securities,
+Foreign Exchange, Derivatives, Interest Rate Securities, Equities,

-risk limits, such as Net Overnight Open Position, Modified Duration,
+Overnight Open Position, Modified Duration, Stop Loss, Management

-Currently, market risk capital is computed under the Standardised
+- Currently, market risk capital is computed under the Standardised

 (IMA) under the Advanced Approaches for market risk.

 trading portfolio.
-The VAR methodology is supplemented by conducting
+The VaR methodology is supplemented by conducting

 quarterly stress tests of the trading portfolio.